 |Thermal Properties of Matter||0-1||2|

-As per the NEET previous years Question papers, the most important topics included in NEET Physics syllabus are Electronic Devices, Electrostatics, Heat, Thermodynamics, Kinematics, Laws of Motion, The Magnetic effect of Current, and Oscillations & Waves.
+If one analyzes the NEET previous years Question papers, one can deduce the most important topics in NEET Physics syllabus which are Kinematics, Heat, Electrostatics, Electronic Devices, Thermodynamics, The Magnetic effect of Current, Laws of Motion, and Oscillations & Waves.

 Tips to prepare NEET Physics Syllabus 2020: